microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-05.md

     _The first two parameters passed into `InvokeBindingAsync` are the name of the binding to use and the operation (in this case 'create' the email)._

 1. This method uses the `[FromServices]` attribute to inject the `DaprClient` class.
 You'll need to register `DaprClient` with the dependency injection container.
 Open the file `Resources/FineCollectionService/Startup.cs`.
-Add the following `using` statement to the file:

-    ```csharp
-    using System;
-    ```

-1. Add the following code to the `ConfigureServices` method (just above the code to register the `VehicleRegistrationService` proxy) to register DaprClient:
+Add the following code to the `ConfigureServices` method (just above the code to register the `VehicleRegistrationService` proxy) to register DaprClient:

     ```csharp
     services.AddDaprClient(builder => builder